lrodri/doc-es/source/manual/intro.rst

    _SuspendSimulation: Simulated 30 timesteps

 ..
  The first line of the script imports a number of objects from the ``myhdl`` package.
 In Python we can only use identifiers that are literally defined in the source file   [#]_.

-La primera línea del guión importa un número de objetos desde el paquete ``mydl``.
+La primera línea del guión importa varios objetos desde el paquete ``myhdl``.
 En Python sólo podemos usar identificadores que estén definidos literalmente en el archivo fuente [#]_.

 ..
  Then, we define a function called :func:`HelloWorld`.
 In MyHDL, hardware modules can be modeled using classic functions.
 In particular, the parameter list is then used to define the interface.
 In this first example, the interface is empty.

 Entonces, definimos una función llamada :func:`HelloWorld`